Boulder Philharmonic OrchestraBoulder, CO

 Gates of the Arctic

-Excerpts from an orchestral work celebrating Gates of the Arctic National Park by Stephen Lias with images created and choreographed by the composer, world premiere performance by the Boulder Philharmonic Orchestra on September 14, 2014.
-(2:56)
+Excerpts from an orchestral work celebrating Gates of the Arctic National Park by Stephen Lias with images created and choreographed by the composer.
+The World Premiere performance by the Boulder Philharmonic Orchestra took place on September 14, 2014.

-Complete 4th movement of Symphony No. 1 “Formations” by Jeffrey Nytch, jointly commissioned by the Boulder Philharmonic Orchestra and the Geological Society of America, world premiere performance by the Boulder Philharmonic Orchestra on September 8, 2013.
-(11:12)
+The Symphony No. 1 “Formations” by Jeffrey Nytch was jointly commissioned by the Boulder Philharmonic Orchestra and the Geological Society of America in celebration of the GSA’s 125th Anniversary.
+The World Premiere performance by the Boulder Philharmonic Orchestra took place September 8, 2013.